woossi0/suite/docs/usermanual/source/webmaps/index.rst

 Building web maps
 =================

-This section will discuss web maps and how to build them using the OpenGeo Suite.
+This section will discuss web maps and how to build them using OpenGeo Suite.

 .. toctree::
    :maxdepth: 2